teksingozde/Pewlett_Hackard_Analysis/README.md

 #### Table 1.
 Current Employee
 <img width="452" alt="Screen Shot 2022-10-27 at 6 47 32 PM" src="https://user-images.githubusercontent.com/26927158/198418085-ebc0a83c-90b8-4fe3-ae90-6884d961e64c.png">

+Above is the current employee table.
+The first 14 rows of each table are included.
+In the table, the number of the employee, first name and last name and the year they will work are included.
+The fact that the dates in all of them are 9999-01-01 is due to the fact that the dates they will retire and leave the job are not certain.

 #### Table 2.
 Mentorship Eligibility
 <img width="733" alt="Screen Shot 2022-10-27 at 6 34 30 PM" src="https://user-images.githubusercontent.com/26927158/198417836-c5752d76-48e4-4215-8c93-bc9df19f0926.png">